jasonmacduffie/isles-of-maga/races.md

 Common male names: Andre, Antoine, Ashanti, Darnell, DeAndre, DeShawn, Jamal, Malik, Marquis, Tyrone, Wayne, Xavier

 Common female names: Chantelle, Isis, Jada, Jasmine, Kayla, Kizzy, Layla, Makayla, Qiana, Shaniqua, Raven, Trinity

-#### Hammerkins

-The Hammerkins have the greatest influence across the Human subraces, and in fact the language called Humanish is mainly the native Hammerkin tongue with loanwords from other local Human dialects.
-The Hammerkins, like the Northwatches, have a history of sailing, but over oceans as well as a knack for exploration in general.
-The homeland of the Hammerkins, Hammerheim, is a greatly diverse land that has tropical, alpine, desert, and temperate regions as well as having a long ocean coast.
-The first captain to explore Maga was a Hammerkin.

-##### Names

-Common male names: Akilan, Anurag, Aravind, Ashok, Gunvantrai, Kajol, Khwaja, Manzoor, Rabindranath, Rahman, Samaresh, Samit

-Common female names: Balamani, Jasodhara, Meena, Neelam, Nirmal, Padma, Rimi, Samina, Smita, Sujata, Sushmita, Urvashi, Varsha

-#### Chugokins

-The Chugokins have a history of isolationism as an official policy, and have tended to be a peaceful civilization.
-They have had a number of civil wars resulting in the overturning of subsequent dynasties, but have not tended to war with the other races.
-The Chugokins, protected in their homeland of Chugoheim from the rest of Honstrad by a near-insurpassible mountain range, have managed to continually expand their wealth and knowledge.
-As a result, their understanding of magic, chemistry, astronomy, and medicine was well ahead of the other races prior to the colonization of Maga.

-##### Names

-Chugokin names are literal words and phrases in the native Chugokin dialect.
-This means that most names are unisex, moreso than other Human subraces.

-Common names: Baobei, Biwei, Houying, Huarui, Jin, Junhui, Ling, Linghui, Rong, Shuqing, Wenji, Yan, Ye, Ying, Yu, Yuan, Zongsu

 Lacertines
 ----------